slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==

-= 0.5.3 =
+= 0.6 =

-* v0.5.3 fixes a bug where the status of events got lost after bulk editing productions.
+* v0.6 requires you to update your shortcodes.
+Please check the [documentation](https://github.com/slimndap/wp-theatre/wiki/Shortcodes) for the details.